lsj0410/tale/_pages/about.md

 permalink: /about/
 ---

 Hi!
-I'm Seungju Lee, an undergraduate student at Seoul National University studying Electrical Engineering and Mathematics.
+I'm Seungju Lee, a Ph.D. student at Princeton University studying Electrical and Computer Engineering.

 Thanks for reading!